KSP-KOS/KOS/doc/source/tutorials/designpatterns.rst

         WAIT 0.1.
     }

 Now this is quite elegant!
 The number of triggers have been reduced to two per update for the entire running of this script.
 The trigger at 1km sets up the next trigger which will happen at 10km which sets up then next at 20km and so on.
 This can save a lot of processing time for triggers that will happen sequentially.
 As a general rule, one should try to nest WHEN/THEN statements whenever possible.
-Again, both examples above will work, but when scripts start to have deep and complicated triggers, this nested construct can save it from the dreaded kOS trigger limit.
+Again, both examples above will work, but when scripts start to have deep and complicated triggers, this nested construct can save it from wasting the CPU's time with conditions that can't be true until other conditions are true.  (i.e. If you haven't triggered WHEN SHIP:ALTITUDE > 10000 yet, then there's no point in checking for WHEN SHIP:ALTITUDE > 20000 yet.
+The nesting shown here is designed to not bother starting a check until it's predecessor has happened.)